tungt84/mod_auth_mellon/README.md

         # The IdP discovery must redirect the user to the return URL,
         # with returnIDParam set to the selected IdP entityId.
         #
-        # The builtin:get-metadata discovery URL is not supported anymore
-        # starting with 0.3.1.
-See MellonProbeDiscoveryTimeout for
+        # See also MellonProbeDiscovery options below for an alternative
-        # a replacement.
+        # way to deal with discovery.
         #
         # Default: None set.
         MellonDiscoveryURL "http://www.example.net/idp-discovery"

         # MellonProbeDiscoveryTimeout sets the timeout of the
         # IdP probe discovery service, which is available on the
-        # probeDisco endoint.
+        # probeDisco endpoint.
         #
         # This will cause the SP to send HTTP GET requests on the
         # configured IdP PorviderID URL.
-Theses URL should be used to
+This URL should be used to
         # publish metadata, though this is not mandatory.
 If the IdP
         # returns an HTTP status 200, then the IdP is selected.
-        # If the PorviderID URL requires SSL, MellonIdPCAFile is used
+        # If the ProviderID URL requires SSL, MellonIdPCAFile is used
         # as a trusted CA bundle.
         #
         # Default: unset, which means the feature is disabled
         # MellonProbeDiscoveryTimeout 1

         # MellonProbeDiscoveryIdP can be used to restrict the
-        # list of IdP queried by the IdP probe discovery service.
+        # list of IdPs queried by the IdP probe discovery service.
-        # If probe discovery fails and this is provided, an
+        # If probe discovery fails and this list is provided, an
         # HTTP error 500 is returned, instead of proceeding
         # with first available IdP.
         #
-        # Default unset, which means that all configured IdP are
+        # Default unset, which means that all configured IdPs are
         # queried.
         # MellonProbeDiscoveryIdP http://idp1.example.com/saml/metadata
         # MellonProbeDiscoveryIdP http://idp2.example.net/saml/metadata